A major step forward: WFSA declares Essential Emergency and Critical Care a patient right

 WFSA is now calling on governments, health systems, and professional bodies to support universal implementation of EECC so that no patient is denied life-saving care because of gaps in training, organisation, or resources.

-The challenge now is to build on this momentum, through partnerships, advocacy, and practical implementation, to ensure that every critically ill patient, everywhere, receives the essential care they need.
+The challenge now is to build on this momentum, through partnerships, advocacy, and implementation, to ensure that every critically ill patient, everywhere, receives the essential care they need.